brikis98/yevgeniy-brikman-homepage/_posts/2023-05-13-sometimes-a-great-notion.md

 DNF.

 I _loved_ _One Flew Over the Cuckoo's Nest_, but I just could not get into this book.
-The subject matter (something about logging?) didn't seem particularly interesting; the characters were weird and confusing; the plot jumped around a lot; and after getting about a quarter of the way through the book, I wasn't really sure what was going on or why I should care, so I gave up.
+The subject (something about logging?) didn't seem particularly interesting; the characters were weird and confusing; the plot jumped around a lot; and after getting about a quarter of the way through the book, I wasn't really sure what was going on or why I should care, so I gave up.

 ## Rating